 We performed a comparison between HPE StoreOnce and IBM Spectrum Protect based on real PeerSpot user reviews.

-Find out what your peers are saying about Dell Technologies, Hewlett Packard Enterprise, NetApp and others in Deduplication Software."The deduplication feature in this product is amazing."
+Find out what your peers are saying about Dell Technologies, Hewlett Packard Enterprise, NetApp and others in Deduplication Software."The product’s data retention is very good."

 "HPE StoreOnce is an easy-to-use tool."